AI-Agent-Hub/mcp-marketplace/README.md

 - Support various MCP Marketplace API Endpoint: Such as pulsemcp.com, deepnlp.org, etc.
 - Select and Install MCP servers: Users can choose which MCP tools to perform tasks from mcp tools marketplace with similar features, such as Map Location, Search, Fetch, Payment, etc.
 - Autonomous MCP Tools Dispatcher (TBD): Your LLM/agent can also benifit from dispatching the query/prompt of the MCP tools, making decision on which tools to choose.
 The decision or dispatcher agent functions with more than the description text, but also extra information such as github stars, user reviews score, ratings and call numbers statistics.
+- Python and Typescript SDK to search and registry of MCP Servers and Tools

 ![Open MCP Marketplace DeepNLP Panel](https://raw.githubusercontent.com/AI-Agent-Hub/mcp-marketplace/refs/heads/main/docs/remote_mcp_server.jpg)